For Patients & Caregivers

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

 How It Works

 Cellfood has not been shown to treat or cure cancer.

 Cellfood is a line of dietary supplements sold over the internet and in health food stores.
 Promoters claim that it contains minerals, enzymes, amino acids, and dissolved oxygen, which hyperoxygenates the body.

-Cellfood demonstrated antioxidant effects in vitro (2) (3) and proapoptotic effects in human mesothelioma and colon cancer cells, which correlated with increased expression of tumor suppressor genes p53, p21, and p27; downregulation of the oncogenes c-myc and Bcl-2; and inhibition of activation of antiapoptotic protein kinase, Akt (4).
-Cellfood also showed antiproliferative effects in leukemia cells by inducing apoptosis and by altering the metabolism of cancerous cells through regulating the hypoxia inducible factor 1 alpha (HIF-1α) and glucose transporter 1 (GLUT-1) (5).
+Cellfood demonstrated antioxidant effects in vitro (2) (3) and proapoptotic effects in human mesothelioma and colon cancer cells, which correlated with increased expression of tumor suppressor genes p53, p21, and p27; downregulation of c-myc and Bcl-2 oncogenes; and inhibition of antiapoptotic protein kinase, Akt (4).
+Cellfood also showed antiproliferative effects in leukemia cells by inducing apoptosis and by altering the metabolism of cancerous cells through regulating the hypoxia inducible factor 1 alpha and glucose transporter 1 (5).